KieranSweeden/gig-mate/TESTING.md

 <details>

-<summary><b>Editing a track that has a duplicate within the same set effects both instances of that track.</b></summary>
+<summary><b>Editing/deleting a track that has a duplicate within the same set or repertoire affects both instances of that track.</b></summary>

 <br>

-- If the user decides to have two instances of a track within a set, a bug can arise where editing one instance of the track will affect both instances.
+- If the user decides to have two instances of a track within a set or their repertoire, a bug can arise where editing one instance of the track will affect both instances.
 So deleting an instance or editing the key/artist of one, will result in both being affected by the change.
+This is not a track in a set being edited and affecting the same track in repertoire.
+Only if the track duplicates are within the same array such as a set or repertoire.

 </details>